 The French ruler Napoleon Bonaparte (1769-1821) was in Ajaccio on the Mediterranean island Corsica born.
 He crowned himself in 1804 in perceived succession of Charlemagne (742-814) himself emperor.
 Apart from his public activities, one knows a lot about his private life, too, because there exists a multi-volume biography that describes every day of his life in at least a few lines from the age of twenty.

 From his personal inclinations is well known by numerous anecdotes that he loved tobacco, women and wine or champagne.
 At least three wines are claimed to be his favorite wines were.
 The most common is the red wine (from Pinot Noir) from the famous Burgundian Appellation Gevrey-Chambertin on the Côte de Nuits, but he often diluted with water.
-The second is the precursor of the white one Pouilly-Fumé from the upper Loire.
-And the third is the forerunner of the red Rossese di Dolceacqua from the Italian region of Liguria on the French border.
-Most of the best wines were also mixed with water.
+The second is the forerunner of the white one Pouilly-Fumé from the upper Loire.
+And third is the forerunner of the red Rossese di Dolceacqua from the Italian region of Liguria on the French border.
+Most of the best wines were mixed with water.

 In the so-called Reichsdeputations-Hauptschluss was established in 1803 that the expropriated secular princes should be resigned by secularized ecclesiastical as well as minor secular rule.
 Furthermore, the spiritual principalities were dissolved with the exception of Mainz whose remaining right bank territory was transferred to Regensburg.
 This also had a big impact on viticulture, because many formerly owned by the church located wineries and vineyards were sold and thus came into secular possession.
 Prominent examples include the wineries Josephshöfer.
 Paulinshof.
 Castle estate Istein and Castle Johannisberg,